Table of Contents Contents

 Halifax

-In the Halifax housing market, the prices are predicted to stay around the same as they are now.
+The Halifax housing market's prices are predicted to stay around the same.
 The current average price of a home in Halifax is $500,000.
-That said, this is a bit of a different trend for Halifax since their average price usually increases every year.
+That said, this is a bit of a different trend for Halifax since the average price usually increases every year.

 As we’ve mentioned, housing prices in Canada vary every year, but they currently seem to be on a steady incline on an annual basis.
 When we looked at the increase over the last 10 years, we noticed this.
 However, what did the national housing market average look like before this?
 Well, let’s find out.